-The “Cerebral Palsy Adult Transition Longitudinal Study (CPAT)” was conducted from 2014 –17, with the goal to address the unmet health needs of young adults with Cerebral Palsy (CP) after they transitioned from pediatric to adult healthcare.
+The “Cerebral Palsy Adult Transition Longitudinal Study (CPAT)” has the goal to address the unmet health needs and quality of life adults with Cerebral Palsy (CP).

 To contact the CPAT Study Staff directly, please email CPAT@childrenscolorado.org